Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: NSDUH Application

-We compare the unadjusted (direct from pseudo-posterior) with the Yeo-Johnson adjustment approach and with using the 100 variance replicates directly and fitting a new Stan model for each and then taking the variance of the posterior means across replicates.
-The latter is roughly 100 times slower but provides a reasonable alternative comparison.
-Figure \ref{fig:NSDUHglobal} compares the three alternatives in terms of their 95\% intervals for global parameters (fixed effects and random effect variance).
-The unadjusted consistency has narrower intervals that either the YJ adjusted or the naive replication approach.
-This is to be expected, as typically we expect a `design effect' reducing the effective sample size due to clustered and unequal sampling.
-Of note, the random effect variance (Level 2) is significantly underestimated by the unadjusted method, while the two alternatives show similar results.
-We note that for the fixed effect for sex, the YJ adjustment. is notably smaller than the replication interval but still slightly larger than the unadjusted.
+Figure \ref{fig:NSDUHglobalfull} compares the three alternative approaches in terms of their 95\% intervals for global parameters (fixed effects and random effect variance).
+The unadjusted sample has narrower intervals that the YJ adjusted sampled.
+This is to be expected, as typically we expect a `design effect' to reduce the effective sample size due to clustered and unequal sampling.
+Of note, the interval for random effect variance (Level 2) is narrowest for the unadjusted sample.
+We further note that the replication based approach results in larger intervals across all these global parameters due to the reduced size of the subsample (14,000 vs. 236,000).

-We next compare the three approaches for local parameters or random effects (Figure \ref{fig:NSDUHlocal}.
-We see that the unadjusted intervals are the narrowest, with the naive replication approach leading to wider intervals.
-The YJ intervals are consistently wider than those for the replication approach.
-This is in contrast to the global parameters in which both intervals behaved similarly, including for the random effects (Level 2) variance.
+We next compare the performance of the three alternatives for random effects estimation (Figure \ref{fig:NSDUHlocalfull}).
+We see that the unadjusted intervals are the narrowest.
+The YJ intervals are consistently wider than those of the unadjusted approach.
+The naive replication method (using a subsample) has wider intervals for some random effects corresponding to larger groups, but similar intervals for smaller groups with original sample sizes less than 500, for example Native Hawaiian and Pacific Islander (NHPI) and Native American and Alaskan Native (NAAN) groups.

+Figure \ref{fig:NSDUHgroupfull} compares the resulting domain level estimates for each group to direct estimates from the full sample obtained by taking the weighted average depression rate within each group.
+In general, we see that for smaller sized groups (such as NHPI and NAAN) the direct estimates have extremely wide intervals compared to the model-based approaches.
+This is the main motivation for using models to gain precision for smaller domains.
+In contrast, for groups with larger sample sizes (such as White) the direct estimates have intervals of similar or even smaller widths compared to the model-based estimates.
+As expected, the YJ intervals are wider than the unadjusted intervals.
+Similar to the comparison of the random effects, the naive replication approach on the subsample leads to similar results to the YJ approach for smaller sized groups, but leads to wider intervals for larger and mid-sized groups (such as Hispanic and White).